lcarlaw/meso/README.md

 ##  Adding parameters
 Parameters to be output as placefiles are defined in the config file in the `SCALAR_PARAMS` and `VECTOR_PARAMS` dictionaries.
 Base plot style specifications in the `contourconfigs` and `barbconfigs` dictionaries are overridden by individual entries in the `PLOTCONFIGS` dictionary.

 Parameter calculations are performed in `sharptab.calcs`.
-Currently, parameter processing requires the addition of an if block in function `worker` with a string that exactly matches a dictionary key specified in either `SCALAR_PARAMS` or `VECTOR_PARAMS`.
-For information on how to add SHARPpy calculations, see the [SHARPpy Scripting documentation](https://sharppy.github.io/SHARPpy/scripting.html), but note that not all of SHARPpy's original functionalities are available in this jitted form.
+Currently, parameter processing requires the addition of an if-block in function `worker` with a string that exactly matches a dictionary key specified in either `SCALAR_PARAMS` or `VECTOR_PARAMS`.
+For information on how to add SHARPpy calculations, see the [SHARPpy Scripting documentation](https://sharppy.github.io/SHARPpy/scripting.html), but note that not all of SHARPpy's original functionalities are available in this jitted code.
 Calculations should be added as a function in `sharptab.derived`.

 ## Creating an archived case